oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-fmw-domains/soa-suite/WebLogic-Logging-Exporter-Setup.md

 This documents provides the steps to publish WebLogic Server logs into Elasticsearch and interact with them in Kibana.

+## Prerequisite

+This document assumes that you have already setup Elasticsearch/Kibana for logs collection.
+If you have not, please refer this [document](/kubernetes/samples/scripts/elasticsearch-and-kibana/README.md) to setup Elasticsearch/Kibana from WebLogic operator samples.

+---

-Please follow the below steps to push the server server logs into Elasticsearch.
+Please follow the below steps to push the server logs into Elasticsearch.

 ## Download WebLogic Logging Exporter Binaries

-The WebLogic logging exporter pre-built binaries are available in the release page of the [weblogic-logging-exporter](https://github.com/oracle/weblogic-logging-exporter/releases) project.
+The WebLogic Logging Exporter pre-built binaries are available in the release page of the [weblogic-logging-exporter](https://github.com/oracle/weblogic-logging-exporter/releases) project.
 You need to download the
 * `weblogic-logging-exporter-0.1.1.jar` from this [link](https://github.com/oracle/weblogic-logging-exporter/releases)
 * `snakeyaml-1.23.jar` from [Maven Central](https://search.maven.org/artifact/org.yaml/snakeyaml/1.23/bundle).